Augmentation Invariant Manifold Learning: Numerical Experiments

-We further study the performance of augmentation invariant manifold learning on the MNIST data set \citep{lecun1998gradient}.
+This section compares two formulations of augmentation invariant manifold learning on the MNIST data set \citep{lecun1998gradient}.
 MNIST data set includes $60000$ training images and $10000$ testing images.
-All images are all $28\times28$ gray-scale handwritten digits ranging from $0$ to $9$.
-This numerical experiment aims to compare the misclassification error of $k$-NN when different data representations are used.
-To apply augmentation invariant manifold learning, we consider two different ways of data augmentation: the first one is to resize the image to $a\times a$ and then randomly crop it to $28\times 28$, where $a$ is a random number drawn from $\{29,30,31,32\}$; the second one is to rotate the image in $b$ degree and then apply the same resizing and cropping as before, where $b$ is a random number drawn between $-10$ and $10$.
-The second data argumentation is more complex than the first one.
-Figure~\ref{fg:argumentationexample} illustrates these two ways of data augmentation on the image of a handwritten digit.
+All images are $28\times28$ gray-scale handwritten digits ranging from $0$ to $9$.
+To apply augmentation invariant manifold learning, we consider the following data augmentation transformation: the image is first rotated in $b$ degree, then resized to $a\times a$, and finally randomly cropped to $28\times 28$.
+Here, $a$ is a random number drawn from $\{29,30,31,32\}$, and $b$ is a random number drawn between $-10$ and $10$.
+In this experiment, we consider five augmentation invariant manifold learning methods: Algorithm~\ref{ag:aiml} with $n=3$ and $5$ and Algorithm~\ref{ag:aimlop} with $25, 50$, and $100$ epochs.
+In Algorithm~\ref{ag:aimlop}, we choose a standard convolutional neural network encoder as the encoder: two consecutive convolution layers (with relu activation)+pooling layers, and a fully connected layer \citep{lecun2015deep,goodfellow2016deep}, and the encoder is trained by Adam optimizer.

-In this numerical experiment, we consider three different data representations: the original data $X$, the data representation $\hat{\Theta}(X)$ learned from augmentation invariant Laplacian eigenmaps in Algorithm~\ref{ag:aiml}, and the data representation $\hat{\Theta}_\beta(X)$ learned from the optimization problem \eqref{eq:spoptimization} when $\Theta_\beta$ is a deep neutral network encoder.
-To find the data representation $\hat{\Theta}(X)$, we randomly draw $1000$ unlabeled images from the $60000$ training images and apply the data augmentation operator on each image $7$ times in augmentation invariant Laplacian eigenmaps.
-In $\hat{\Theta}_\beta(X)$, we consider a standard convolutional neural network encoder (2 convolution+relu layers, 2 pooling layers, and a fully connected layer) as the encoder \citep{lecun2015deep,goodfellow2016deep} and choose the tuning parameter $\lambda_1=100$ and $\lambda_2=200$.
-Due to its computational efficiency, $\hat{\Theta}_\beta(X)$ is trained on $60000$ unlabeled images in the training set.

-We randomly draw $s=50, 100, 200, 400$ labeled images from the $60000$ training images as our training data set to compare different data representations.
-The misclassification error is estimated on 100 images randomly drawn from testing images.
-For each sample size $s$, we repeat the experiments 100 times.
-Table~\ref{tb:realsamplesize} reports the average misclassification error resulting from different data representations.
-In Table~\ref{tb:realsamplesize}, we observe that the new data representations learned by augmentation invariant manifold learning can help improve $k$-NN, and a more complex data augmentation is more helpful in downstream analysis.
-It is also interesting to note that the data representation learned from a larger data set can help improve downstream analysis more.
-All observations are consistent with our theoretical results.